The FP&A Manager: The Best Mid-Level Role at Large Companies?

 You’re working on an upcoming 3-year strategic plan for the entire company, which involves speaking with Managers in other groups and the senior executives.

 You are moderately busy, but the presentation is still a week or two away, so you haven’t hit “crunch time” yet.
 An average day might look like this:

 8 AM – 9 AM: Arrive at work, check emails, and start reviewing the latest draft of the 3-year plan.

 9 AM – 10 AM: Meet with your team of Analysts and Senior Analysts and explain the schedule over the next few weeks and the remaining forecasting work.

 10 AM – 11 AM: The Director steps into your office and explains that the CFO wants to revise all the assumptions for pricing, country GDP growth, and other variables, so your team is further behind than you thought.

 This is probably more about the new CEO than anything else – he joined a few months ago and is trying to “prove himself” with overly aggressive plans.

-11 AM – 12 PM: Go back to your Analysts, review the country-specific forecasts, and look at metrics such as Return on Investment and Return on Equity for each one.
+11 AM – 12 PM: Go back to your Analysts, review the country-specific forecasts, and look at metrics such as Return on Investment, Return on Equity, and Return on Assets for each one.

 To learn more about these metrics, please see our tutorial on ROIC vs ROE and ROE vs ROA.